waymondo/turboboost/README.md

 * Turboforms only works on forms that you define with `turboform: true` in your Rails form helper options or manually with a `data-turboform` attribute.
 * When a Turboform has an AJAX request in process, do sensible things like disable that form's submit button.

-These definitions are definitely open to discussion.
+These are definitely open to discussion.
+The goal here is to be Rails 3.2+ and Rails 4+ compatible.

 ### Installation